Caution ! This post contains formulas !

 In most cases, the reflectance of the land surface changes slowly over time, while the aerosol optical properties vary rapidly from one day to another.
 We can therefore consider what changes from one image to another (apart from special cases often linked to human intervention) is associated with aerosols, and deduce the properties of aerosols and then correct for atmospheric effects.
 This method is too complex to be explained in detail here, interested readers can refer to [Hagolle 2008].

 So that surface reflectance be nearly constant from one image to another, however, it is required that images be acquired at a constant angle.
-Indeed, the reflectance depend on the viewing angles : this is what we call directional effects.
+Indeed, the reflectance depend on the viewing angles: this is what we call directional effects.
 This method therefore applies only to satellite observations obtained with constant angle.
 It does not apply to standard SPOT data, but this condition is true for SPOT4 (Take5) data.
-It will also apply to Landsat Venμs and Sentinel-2.
+It also applies to Landsat Venμs and Sentinel-2.

 Remer, L. A., and Coauthors, 2005: The modis aerosol algorithm, products, and validation.
 J. Atmos.
 Sci., 62, 947–973.